top of page

 An Integrated Approach Matters

-Engages the whole community: Teachers, parents, and peers all reinforce the same health messages.
+• Engages the whole community: Families, carers, and peers all support and reinforce the same healthy habits and skills.

-Addresses multiple influences: Combines knowledge, environment, and social support, covering all the factors that shape behaviour.
+• Addresses multiple influences: Combines knowledge, environment, and social support to cover all factors that shape behavior and wellbeing.

-Maximises impact: Coordinated efforts lead to greater improvements in diet, activity, and overall wellbeing than single-focus programs.
+• Maximizes impact: Coordinated efforts lead to greater improvements in confidence, independence, nutrition, and overall health than single-focus programs.

 The Team